gbv/jskos/jskos.md

-modified    [date]            date of last modification creator     [set]             agent primarily responsible for creation of resource contributor [set]             agent responsible for making contributions to the resource publisher   [set]             agent responsible for making the resource available partOf      [set]             [resources] which this resource is part of (if no other field applies)
+modified    [date]            date of last modification creator     [set]             agent primarily responsible for creation of resource contributor [set]             agent responsible for making contributions to the resource source      [set]             sources from which the described resource is derived publisher   [set]             agent responsible for making the resource available partOf      [set]             [resources] which this resource is part of (if no other field applies)